Characters

 When layer contains lots of children, it would be tedious to set the layer held/release events for each of them individually.
 In this case use custom event handler to apply the changes in batch.
 Check the example on applying the changes to all the children renderers of a layer.

-When Render Canvas
+Make sure Render Canvas

 EXAMPLE